-- Have mental health professionals provide more intensive and frequent counseling services - Provide intensive support to students referred for expulsion/substance abuse abeyance - Center schools identify the needs of students not meeting with success in their current placement - Enhance therapeutic services to the disciplinary centers - Provide wraparound services for students referred to BIC; identify needs/plan, work on the transition to the BIC center and return to boundary school. - Provide wraparound services to students referred to PROMISE, enhancing the case management process to include close monitoring and counseling. - Provide intensive transition services to students returning from the hospital for psychiatric reasons, for example, Baker Act, residential placements. - Behavioral analysts will provide schools with assistance to create individual student behavior plans, PBIP's and FBA's. - Mental health professionals will provide more intensive counseling services, either individual or treatment groups, e.g. grief
+- Have mental health professionals provide more intensive and frequent counseling services - Provide intensive support to students referred for expulsion abeyance or frequent acts against persons - Center schools identify the needs of students not meeting with success in their current placement - Enhance therapeutic services to the disciplinary centers - Provide wraparound services for students referred to BIC; identify needs/plan, work on the transition to the BIC center and return to boundary school. - Provide wraparound services/referrals for students with co-occurring substance abuse needs - Provide intensive transition services to students returning from the hospital for psychiatric reasons, for example, Baker Act, residential placements. - Behavioral analysts will provide schools with assistance to create individual student behavior plans, FBA's and PBIP's. - Mental health professionals will provide more intensive counseling services, either individual or treatment groups, e.g. grief